notrealdev/notrealdev/README.md

 👀  I’m interested in developing a website from the ground up.

-🌱  I’m currently learning to create wordpress, shopify website.
+🌱  I’m currently learning to create wordpress, shopify theme.

 💞️  I’m learning about hosting and domain so I can create my own website.